SwedbankPay/developer.swedbankpay.com/checkout/index.md

 but disconnected concepts: **Checkin** and **Payment Menu**.
 Checkin identifies the consumer in our Consumer API and Payment Menu authorizes the payment with our Payment Menu API.
 The next step is to **Capture** the payment.
-You can either capture the total amount, or do a part-capture.
+You can either capture the total amount, or do a part-capture (as described under 'After Payment').
 Connect these steps and you have Swedbank Pay Checkout.

+Under, you will see a sequence diagram showing the sequence of a Swedbank Pay checkout.
+Note that in this diagram, the Payer refers to the merchant front-end (website) while Merchant refers to the merchant back-end.

 ```mermaid
 sequenceDiagram